techmilldenton/dfwopendataday/resources.md

 ---
 <p>&nbsp;</p>

-For the hackathon, there are an abundant amount of resources provided by Major League Hacking as part of Local Hack Day, which includes all things in Github's Education pack and a $100 credit for Azure from Microsoft.
-You can find a list of all MLH resources at [http://lhd.mlh.io/live](http://lhd.mlh.io/live)
+For the event, there are an abundant amount of resources and datasets being provided by various cities and vendors.
+In addition, we've curated a list of free and cheap resources below that are open to anyone to build with!

-Most of the tools in here are limited to students only, but fret not!
-We've done our research and have created a list of free and cheap resources below that are open to anyone!

 {% assign categories = "" | split: ',' %}
 {% for item in site.data.resources %}